RikVolger/fluidized-bed-ct/README.md

    the annotated markers are found using a least-squares intersection in the 3D volume.
 If `plot=True` is passed, a plot will show the positions of the markers with their lines of projection.
 This should show how good/bad the current solution is.
-The CaTE geometries are stored in a file `geom_{...}.npy` afterward.
-These files need to be copied and used for later reconstructions.
+The CaTE geometries are stored in a file `geom.npy` afterward, in the `calib` folder.
    The found marker positions are also stored, but only for later convenience.

-The (optional) script _part02_test_recon.py_ is to help figure out out how accurate the reconstruction is.
+The (optional, but recommended) script _part02_test_recon.py_ is to help figure out how accurate the reconstruction is.
 The projections from the marker scan be used to reconstruct the marker object.
 There is a superfluous amount of data, since 3 detectors are used for a rotational scan.
 To reconstruct the object, the geometry parameters of all not-annotated projections can be found by interpolation in the direction of rotation.
-If the reconstructed object looks sharp, the geometry parameters are likely correct.
-For a more detailed quantity, the reconstructed marker column again be forward-projected again, giving simulated projection images.
-The residual between the real projection images, and the simulated projection images, i.e., y - AA^Tx, should be small.
+If the reconstructed object (especially the needles) looks sharp, the geometry parameters are likely correct.